mindylindsey/art-of-agility/docs/faq/faq.md

 **What are story points?**

 Story points are a measure of the effort required to complete of a user story.
 Story points indicate the relative size of a story.
-The story points alone do not indicate the number of time a team needs to complete a user story.
+The story points alone do not indicate the amount of time a team needs to complete a user story.

 **What is a sprint?**